We offer frequent free ethics teacher training sessions, both in person and online

 Engage·Reflect·Connect workshops are designed to be interactive live online workshops, via Zoom.
 They are best experienced with your camera on, so that you can engage fully with the trainer and other teachers in the Zoom session.
 These workshops are not recorded, but will be repeated regularly.

-Our next Engage·Reflect·Connect workshops are on:
+Our next Engage·Reflect·Connect workshops are scheduled as:

 Active ethics teachers can enrol via Resources for ethics teachers in the Document Library.
 Contact Emily Zytaruk on training@primaryethics.com.au for more details.